Acapulco Gold Strain

 Acapulco Gold is a strain many believe should be included in the Cannabis Hall of Fame (if there was such a thing).
 It hails from the region of Acapulco, Mexico and has been documented as far back as 1965.
 The strain has built a name for itself as a highly potent sativa that is difficult to find today.
 The strain's aroma is reminiscent of burnt toffee and its flavor is sweet.

 FlavorEARTHY CITRUS SWEET

-The uplifting rush of euphoric energy makes Acapulco Gold a favorite among sativa lovers that need a jolt of motivation to carry them through creative tasks like composing music or visual art.
-It can often be a racy high that is typical of highly potent sativas, though the cerebral rush will eventually give way to a relaxing body high.
+The uplifting rush of euphoric energy makes Acapulco Gold a favorite among sativa lovers.
+It fills the need to jolt motivation and carry them through creative tasks like composing music or visual art.
+It can often be a racy high that is typical of highly potent sativa strains, though the cerebral rush will eventually give way to a relaxing body high.
 Smokers should be prepared for a long-lasting effect, as Acapulco Gold can keep the user "nicely toasted" for two hours or more.